Federal Court decision: accrual of personal/carer’s leave

 On 21 August 2019, the Full Federal Court of Australia handed down a decision in Mondelez Australia Pty Ltd v AMWU FCAFC 138 (Mondelez decision).
 The decision deals with the method of accruing and taking paid personal/carer’s leave for the purposes of the National Employment Standards under the Fair Work Act 2009.

 The Australian Government and the company involved in the case, Mondelez Australia Pty Ltd, applied to the High Court of Australia to appeal this decision.
-The High Court granted these applications on 13 December 2019.
-This means an appeal of the Mondelez decision will be heard by the High Court on 7 July 2020.
+The High Court granted these applications on 13 December 2019 and an appeal was heard in the High Court on 7 July 2020.
 We’ll update our information when the High Court has handed down its decision.
 In the meantime, the decision made on 21 August 2019 is the current state of the law and applies to affected employers and employees.

 In the Mondelez decision, the majority of the Full Federal Court determined: